What can you do when you can't find a Will?

-His daughter appointed us to represent her in the inheritance dispute.
+His daughter wanted to challenge the will and appointed us to represent her in the inheritance dispute.

 The daughter relied upon the following subsections of section 3 of the 1975 Act:-